markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 Well by passing in junkdata +win

-So I did that on my terminal to create a's' ("a"*256 + "win"), how i knew to use a*256 was be calculating the amount of bytes needed to reach the win function in the memory address'
+So I did that on my terminal to create a's' ("a"*256 + "win"), how i knew to use a*256 was by calculating the amount of bytes needed to reach the win function in the memory address'

 ```
 ┌──(mark㉿haxor)-[~/…/CTF/Sabr/misc/complexmachine]